bdfoster/stella-dms/docs/models/Profile.md

-# Person
+# Profile
-A reference to a human.
+A reference to a human, which can be related to a Document.

 ### Properties
 |Key|Type|Description|Required|